 - gaps in insulation.

-- Gaps in grout, trim connections, under threshold
+- Gaps in the grout, trim connections, under the threshold

 - Filled nail holes